Human Services Generalist

 Overview

-The Human Services Generalist program prepares students for careers in the helping professions, may prepare students for the first two years of their transferable Human Services education and enhance the skills of persons already employed in this field.
+The Social Work program prepares students for careers in the helping professions and will allow students to complete a portion of their transferable Social Work education.
+This program will also help those already employed in the field to enhance their knowledge and skills.
 In addition, students will be provided with several personal/interpersonal skills needed to live healthy lives and deal with the stressful demands of daily living.

 DEGREES & CERTIFICATES